What Is an Insurance Binder?

 - Description of your operations, vehicles or property to be covered

 The binder number is a series of numbers (often combined with letters) that is used for identification purposes.
 It is not the same as your policy number.
 Your binder will list a policy number only if the binder has been issued to extend the term of a policy that has expired.

 For example, suppose that you have purchased workers compensation insurance.
-Sixty days before your policy expires you receive a letter from your insurer stating that it has decided to cease writing workers compensation policies in your state in six months.
-You need more than 60 days to shop for coverage.
-Your insurer issues a binder extending your coverage for 60 days after your policy expires.
+Sixty days before your policy expires you receive a letter from your insurer stating it will cease writing workers compensation policies in your state in six months.
+You need more than 60 days to shop for coverage so your insurer issues a binder extending your coverage for 60 days after your policy expiration date.
 You now have 120 days to obtain another workers compensation policy.

 A binder is typically divided into sections, each applicable to a specific type of coverage such as General Liability or Workers Compensation.
-For each type of coverage you have purchased, the binder should list the limits provided and the coverage forms that will be included, and key endorsements that will be attached to your policy.
+For each coverage you have purchased, the binder should list the limits provided, the coverage forms that will be included, and key endorsements that will be attached to your policy.
 It may also include the following:

-- Commercial Auto Physical Damage Coverages included (comprehensive and/or collision) and the deductible
+- Commercial Auto Physical Damage.
+Coverages included (comprehensive and/or collision) and the applicable deductible

-- Excess Liability Type of policy (umbrella or excess policy).
+- Excess Liability.
+Type of policy (umbrella or excess policy).

-A binder typically includes some conditions.
-For instance, it may state that the insurance described in the binder is subject to the terms and limitations of the policies currently used by the insurer.
+Many binders include conditions.
+For instance, the standard ACORD binder states that the insurance described in the binder is subject to the terms and limitations of the policies currently used by the insurer.
 For instance, if the insurer is using the 2013 edition of the ISO Business Auto Policy, the binder will include the conditions found in that policy.

 Like full-term insurance policies, binders may contain cancellation provisions.
 Generally, an insurer may cancel your binder if it determines that your business does not meet its underwriting standards.
-However, binders are subject to the same laws that govern the cancellation of policies.
-If your insurer cancels a binder, it must give you notice within the time period required by law.
+However, your insurer must give you written notice within the time period required by law.
 Cancellation requirements vary from state to state.
 Fortunately, binder cancellations are relatively rare.
 Most binders are replaced by insurance policies.